 See our recommendations for the best noise canceling headphones, the best noise cancelling headphones under $200, and the best travel headphones.

 The Sennheiser MOMENTUM 4 Wireless are the next generation of the Sennheiser Momentum 3 Wireless.
-The fourth generation have a different look than their predecessor and lack High-End Fine Tuning, so their sound profile is more bass-heavy.
-Their battery life is significantly better, they support aptX Adaptive, and they come with a sturdier carrying case.
-However, the Momentum 3 have a better noise isolation performance and support aptX-LL.
+The fourth generation have a different look than their predecessor, and their battery life lasts roughly four times as long.
+They support aptX Adaptive, and they come with a sturdier carrying case.
+By most measures, they're better.
+You might, however, prefer the mic performance on the third-generation model.

 The Sony WH-1000XM5 Wireless and the Sennheiser Momentum 3 Wireless are similarly performing headphones with different strengths.
 The Sony offer features such as 360 Reality Audio, which can help create a more immersive audio experience, and support LDAC for hi-res audio.
 They also have a slightly better overall noise isolation performance, a more consistent audio reproduction, and a longer continuous battery life.
 On the other hand, the Sennheiser are more comfortable, are better built, and follow our target curve more closely, which some users may prefer.